short-term loans background image

 Can I get a short-term loan if I’m unemployed or between jobs?

-• Talk to your existing creditors about new payment plans,
+• Talk to your existing creditors about revised payment plans,

-• Ask for temporary relief or reduced instalments, or
+• Ask whether temporary relief is possible, or

 • Speak to a registered debt counsellor,

-rather than signing up for high-cost credit you realistically can’t afford to repay.
+rather than taking on high-cost credit you cannot realistically afford to repay.

 Are online short-term loans in South Africa safe?

-Some are reputable and properly regulated, others are not.
-Safe signs to look for:
+Some are, and some are not.
+Safer signs to look for include:

-• The lender clearly shows an NCR (National Credit Regulator) registration number,
+• The lender clearly identifies the provider and shows an NCR registration number,

-• You get a written pre-agreement and contract in plain language,
+• You receive a written pre-agreement and contract in plain language,

 Red flags include lenders who: